AndyKim519/Aggy/client/README.md

 src/host/NewNetwork.js: React component for the New Network page
 src/host/Summary.js: React component for Summary page

-# When you first pull the file
+# When you first pull the repository

 When you first pull: npm install # install all relevant depndencies that are listed in package.json